Skip to main content

 Once the score has been assigned to every single post, we then aggregate them by author to estimate the influence level of the user.
 The reason why we apply the Visibility score at post level first, and not directly at author level is that people are influential about specific subjects and not across all the subjects they talk about.
 An influencer score that's simply applied to the individual without taking into account their content would be misleading because it would lead to assume that the individual is influential about everything they talk about.
 So, by applying the Visibility score at post level first, we can accurately identify influencers by topic and therefore provide a much more granular and accurate view of your influencer network.

-Visibility, like Social Impressions, is not calculated in real-time but 12 hours after the content has been posted.
+Visibility, like Social Impressions, is calculated in real-time, then updated twice: 6 hours and then 12 hours after the content has been posted.
 This is because it depends on engagement, so after 12 hours we are able to gather a realistic assessment of the scores, taking into account as many reactions as possible.

 Where do we display Visibility on TRAC?